A significant M5.0 earthquake struck in the Maluku Sea 111 kilometer from Manado, Indonesia around noon of Sunday January 18th, 2026.

 Earthquake Summary

-This earthquake hit under water in the Maluku Sea, 65 kilometers (40 mi) off the coast of Indonesia, 112 kilometer south-southeast of Manado in North Sulawesi.
-The center of this earthquake had an intermediate depth of 73 km.
+This earthquake hit under water in the Maluku Sea, 61 kilometers (38 mi) off the coast of Indonesia, 111 kilometer south-southeast of Manado in North Sulawesi.
+The center of this earthquake had a quite shallow depth of 63 km.
+Shallow earthquakes usually have a larger impact than earthquakes deep in the earth.

 | Date and Time: | Jan 18, 2026 12:16 (Makassar Time) - Jan 18, 2026 04:16 Universal Time. |